 L. Clark Keating is chairman of the Department of Modem Foreign Languages and Literatures in the University of Kentucky.

 The University Press of Kentucky

 Georges Duhamel, World War I, Humanism, French literature

 French and Francophone Language and Literature

 Keating, L. Clark, "Critic of Civilization: Georges Duhamel and His Writings" (1965).
 French and Francophone Literature.
-Book 5.
+5.